yarocruz/channel/README.md

 ## Why this project?

 I miss the Web 2.0 days.
-I remember the first time I saw [Last.fm](https://www.last.fm/) in the early 2000s, and I miss Google Reader, Delicious, Digg before Reddit won that game... etc. My goal is to make an app that captures the spirit and aesthetics of those times. 🙂
+I remember the first time I saw [Last.fm](https://www.last.fm/) in the early 2000s, and I miss Google Reader, Delicious, Digg before Reddit won that battle... etc. My goal is to make an app that captures the spirit and aesthetics of those times. 🙂

 Checkout [Demo](https://yarocruz.github.io/channel/)